rmahinpei/rmahinpei.github.io/README.md

 I received a Bachelor's of Science (BSc) degree in Honours Computer Science along with a Mathematics Minor at the University of British Columbia (UBC).
 During my undergrad, I had the pleasure of working with the [Systopia lab](https://systopia.cs.ubc.ca/) and the Numerical Linear Algebra lab at [UBC's Computer Science Department](https://www.cs.ubc.ca/).

 My research experience spans human-computer interaction, applied machine learning & artificial intelligence, and computer systems (focusing on high-performance computing).
-My current research interests are in **human-centred AI**, **social computing**, and **educational technologies**.
+My current research interests are in **human-centred AI**, **human-computer interaction**, and **educational technologies**.

 <div style="text-align: center;">
 <a href="mailto:romina.mahinpei@yahoo.com">Email</a> | <a href="assets/files/CV.pdf">CV</a> | <a href="https://www.linkedin.com/in/romina-mahinpei/">LinkedIn</a> | <a href="https://orcid.org/0000-0002-7500-5928">OrcID</a>